Epinephrine Auto-Injectors for Emergency Administration (216-RICR-20-10-5)

-These rules establish the procedures for an authorized entity to acquire and maintain a supply of epinephrine auto-injectors for administration to an individual experiencing anaphylaxis.
+These regulations are established pursuant to the authority conferred under R.I.
+Gen. Laws Chapter 23-6.4, for the purpose of establishing the procedures for an authorized entity to acquire and maintain a supply of epinephrine auto-injectors for administration to an individual experiencing anaphylaxis.

 A. Wherever used in this Part, the following terms shall be construed as follows:

 1. "Act" means R.I.
 Gen Laws Chapter 23-6.4, entitled "Life-saving Allergy Medication - Stock Supply of Epinephrine Auto-Injectors - Emergency Administration."

 2. “Administer” means the direct application of an epinephrine auto-injector to the body of an individual.

 3. “Authorized entity” means any entity or organization at, or in connection with, where allergens capable of causing anaphylaxis may be present, as specified in § 5.3.1 of this Part.

 4. “Authorized health care provider” means a physician, nurse, or other person duly authorized by law, in the state in which they practice, to prescribe drugs.